-An excessively pinched or distorted airbox or airboot can shroud or cover the Vent Scoop in the top of the venturi, restricting airflow.
-Obstructing airflow into the Vent Scoop impedes the Float Bowl Pressurization Circuit, causing lean conditions at higher throttle positions that can cause damage to the engine.
+An excessively pinched or distorted airboot can shroud or cover the Vent Scoop in the top of the venturi, restricting airflow.
+Obstructing airflow into the Vent Scoop impedes SmartCarb® internal float bowl venting, potentially causing lean conditions at higher throttle positions that can cause damage to the engine.